 As I take my first sip, I am further impressed by the complex structure of the whisky which is all at once tart and spicy, sweet and creamy, and rich with flavour.
 The whisky is lightly oaky with wood spices leading out as orange peel and pepper.
 Some clear rye spices (ginger in particular) jump in, and this spicy montage of flavour is accented by sweet flavours of caramel and maple.
 There is of course that typical punky corn/bourbon presence winding through the whisky that seems to be the signature flavour of Crown Royal.
 But, it is lurking more in the background allowing the rye to stand out and grab your attention.
 Dabs of baking spices (vanilla and cinnamon this time) are present as is a certain Demerara quality which is quite beguiling.

 As the glass breathes and I sip some more, the whisky seems to have gotten spicier, and the flavours more jumbled together.
 Spicy tobacco, canned fruit and tart apples ride somewhere in that jumble of flavour.

 In the Throat 13/15

 The exit is unfortunately shorter than expected.
 White pepper glows in the background accented by caramel, maple, cinnamon and oak.
 It is here in the finish that the whisky seems to take a step back from rye and lets the corn have the final bow.

 The Afterburn 9/10

 As I indicated earlier, I seem to have mixed rection to the Crown Royal Reserve, and I think perhaps one of my astute readers who commented below has got it right.
 This whisky appears to vary from batch to batch.
-Fortunately though, those variations seem to be diminishing over time, and the Crown Royal Reserve seems to be finding out who she wants to be.
+Fortunately though, those variations seem to be diminishing over time as the Crown Royal Reserve Whisky seems to be settling down about who she wants to be.

 You may read some of my other Whisky Reviews (click the link) if you wish to have some comparative reviews.